Our members mainly come from the Old Town, Eastcott, Okus, Lawns, Kingshill and Wichelstowe areas of Swindon. They attend one of the following groups:

-Subject to space being available, a young person typically joins the Scout Group during the three months leading up to their sixth birthday.
+Subject to space being available, a young person typically joins the Scout Group around their sixth birthday.
 Their first two years with us are in the Beaver Scout section, where they enjoy making friends, playing games, experiencing adventures and going on trips and short camps – these take place on regular weekly meetings and at occasional weekends.
-We have Beaver colonies meeting on Mondays (two colonies), Thursdays (one colony) and Fridays (two colonies).
+We have Beaver colonies meeting on Mondays, Tuesdays, Thursdays and Fridays.

 Around their eighth birthday, the young person will move up to the Cub Scout pack.
 There are loads of fun things you can do as a Cub, including swimming, music, exploring, computing and climbing, and will also take part in longer camping trips.
 Badges can be gained by taking part in activities at Cubs and elsewhere.
 Our Cub packs meet on Mondays (three packs), Tuesdays (one pack) and Thursdays (one pack).

 When aged 10.5, each young person moves to the Scout Troop.
 Scouts take part in a huge range of activities.
 A key part of the Scouting programme is outdoor adventure, and Scouts learn a huge range of skills including camping, cooking, bushcraft and teamwork.

-Our Scouts take part in an active programme of camps and trips, usually with at least three camps per year:
+Our Scouts take part in an active programme of camps and trips, with several camps each year, which may include:

-- Camps where we spend a weekend learning camping skills and experiencing new activities.
+- Weekend camps where learn camping skills and take part in new activities.

 - Summer camps, usually around one week long, for many this is the highight of the Scouting year.
-This camp could be held in the UK (e.g. 2014 – Kidderminster) or abroad (e.g. 2015 – Holland).
+This camp could be held in the UK or abroad (12th Swindon Scouts recently camped in Holland and in Switzerland).

 - District camps, where we join together with other local scout groups to all camp together for a weekend of activities.

 Weekly meetings for Scout troops are on either Tuesdays, Thursdays or Fridays in Old Town, and on Mondays in Wichelstowe.